solo-fsw/opensesame3_plugin_markers/share/opensesame_plugins/markers_os3_send/markers_os3_send.md

 - **Object duration (ms):** The duration of the markers_os3_send item.
 This is not necessarily the same as the duration of the marker!
 Only when *Reset marker value to zero* is checked, the object duration is the same as the marker duration.

 - **Reset marker value to zero:** When checked, the marker value will automatically reset to 0 after the object duration.
+It is advised to only use this setting when the object duration is at least a few ms (minimal duration depends on the sampling rate of the device that receives the marker).

 # Object Placement and Timing
 For proper understanding of object placement and timing, it is important to note that the Markers items (markers_os3_init and markers_os3_send) do not have a visual component on the screen.
 Thus, during the duration of these items, what was already presented on the screen, will stay on the screen.